Isaac Newton: Philosophy of science

 Newton's role as a philosopher was deeply influential, and understanding the philosophical landscape of the late seventeenth and early eighteenth centuries requires recognising his central contributions.
-Historically, Newton was widely regarded as a core figure in modern philosophy.
-For example, Johann Jakob Brucker’s Historia Critica Philosophiae (1744), considered the first comprehensive modern history of philosophy, prominently positioned Newton as a central philosophical figure.
-This portrayal notably shaped the perception of modern philosophy among leading Enlightenment intellectuals, including figures such as Denis Diderot, Jean le Rond d'Alembert, and Immanuel Kant.
+Historically, Newton was widely regarded as a core figure in philosophy.
+For example, Johann Jakob Brucker's Historia Critica Philosophiae (1744), considered the a comprehensive history of philosophy, prominently positioned Newton as a central philosophical figure.
+This portrayal shaped the perception of philosophy among leading Enlightenment intellectuals, including figures such as Denis Diderot, Jean le Rond d'Alembert, and Immanuel Kant.

 Starting with the second edition of his Principia, Newton included a final section on science philosophy or method.
 It was here that he wrote his famous line, in Latin, "hypotheses non fingo", which can be translated as "I don't make hypotheses," (the direct translation of "fingo" is "frame", but in context he was advocating against the use of hypotheses in science).

 Newton's rejection of hypotheses ("hypotheses non fingo") emphasised that he refused to speculate on causes not directly supported by phenomena.
-Harper explains that Newton's experimental philosophy involves clearly distinguishing hypotheses-unverified conjectures-from propositions established through phenomena and generalised by induction.
+Harper explains that Newton's experimental philosophy involves clearly distinguishing hypotheses—unverified conjectures—from propositions established through phenomena and generalised by induction.
 According to Newton, true scientific inquiry requires grounding explanations strictly on observable data rather than speculative reasoning.
 Thus, for Newton, proposing hypotheses without empirical backing undermines the integrity of experimental philosophy, as hypotheses should serve merely as tentative suggestions subordinate to observational evidence.